The University of Michigan Ross School of Business has released its essay questions and deadlines for the 2016-17 application cycle.

 Essay Question 2: What is your desired career path and why?
 (400 words)

-Then explain your post MBA and long term goals.
-Please be as specific as you can in discussing your post MBA goals.
-That is, specify which industry, which company, and what position you would like to see yourself at after graduating from Ross.
+Then explain your post-MBA and long term goals.
+Please be as specific as you can in discussing your post-MBA goals.
+That is, specify which industry, which company, and what position you would like to see yourself after graduating from Ross.
 Even if you are not 100% sure, you should be clear and quite decisive about your short term goals.
 You need to make sure that there is a logical connection between short term and long term goals.
 For example, you do not want to say that your long term goal is to be CEO of Xyz Company if your past experience, current skills set, and your short term goals do not at all seem to be leading to that direction.

 Please remember that the ‘goals’ essay requires you to make a realistic connection between your past (past experience and skills), present (your need of an MBA), and future (your future goals).
 The key is to justify your rationale behind your chosen career path.

-Finally, even though the essay prompt doesn’t ask you why you are interested in Ross, it makes sense to add a 1-2 sentences ( if space permits) about how an MBA from Ross will bring to closer to your career objectives.
-Establish a connection between their offerings and your goals, and interests to justify your ‘fit’ with program.
+Finally, even though the essay prompt doesn’t ask you why you are interested in Ross, it makes sense to add 1-2 sentences ( if space permits) about how an MBA from Ross will bring to closer to your career objectives.
+Establish a connection between their offerings and your goals, and interests to justify your ‘fit’ with the program.

 “With its strong focus on experiential learning, a Ross MBA perfectly matches my goals.
-Ross’ signature MAP project will help me implement my classroom concepts to solve real-time business challenges eventually developing my leadership and professional skills.
+Ross’s signature MAP project will help me implement my classroom concepts to solve real-time business challenges eventually developing my leadership and professional skills.
 The core courses along with electives such as Strategies for Growth will provide me sound business foundation. ”